Cubans start cleanup of Hurricane Sandy destruction

 | SANTIAGO DE CUBA, Cuba

-SANTIAGO DE CUBA, Cuba A day after Hurricane Sandy shattered Santiago de Cuba, retiree Rosa Maria remembered the sound of the storm as it battered her home in the city center.
+SANTIAGO DE CUBA, Cuba A day after Hurricane Sandy shattered Santiago de Cuba, retiree Rosa Maria remembered the sound of the storm as it battered her home in the city centre.

 "The noise of the winds was like the roar of lions," she said on Friday.
 "It was terrifying."